 A single large, or oversize, ceramic TOTEM table lamp by Bernard Rooke, England, 1960s.

-The lamp is in good vintage condition, with occasional minor flaws in line with the making and firing process.
-For us, the weight and texture of the elements suggest this could be an early piece.
-New wiring will be required and we recommend this is carried out locally to instal, to make sure it meets your needs and regulations.
+The lamp is in good vintage condition, with flaws - such as cracks, nicks and glaze losses - in line with the hand-making and firing process.
+New wiring will be required and we recommend this is carried out locally to install, to make sure it meets your needs and regulations.

 Ceramic only: H 71cm x W 19cm at base x D 19cm at base

 Bernard Rooke was born in 1938, and studied ceramics at Goldsmiths College in London.
 In 1960 he set up a workshop in Forest Hill sharing with another pottery artist, Alan Wallwork.
 Rooke made progressive sculptural work and early pieces were hand-fashioned using coils and blocks.
 His work is found in private collections as well as museums and galleries around the world, including the Victoria and Albert Museum in London.